strongqa/docs.howitzer-framework.io/README.md

 #### Adding a section to a page

-Pages include sections that's how Howitzer works.
+Pages include sections that are how Howitzer works.
 Here's a page that includes the above `MenuSection` section:

 ```ruby